 Edit: On our last trip we actually managed to visit Warner Bros AND Universal in one day with enough time to head up to the Griffith Observatory in the evening.

-We tried to keep this brief as Universal is probably worth a blog on its own, and this is more about the PASS than the attraction.
+We tried to keep this brief as Universal is worth a Guide of its own, which why we Wrote one!
+This is more about the PASS than the attraction.
 But rest assured the pass offers fantastic value by getting you into Universal for a very discounted price.

 Warner Bros Studio Tour – $68 gate price